riggsd/ArcGIS-Pro-DEM-3D-Print-Toolbox/README.md

 Many DEMs store elevation in feet while their horizontal coordinate system uses meters (e.g., UTM with NAVD 88 feet).
 If the tool treated the Z values as meters it would introduce an unintended ~3.28x vertical exaggeration.
 The **Elevation Units** parameter corrects this by applying the appropriate conversion factor before scaling.

 When a DEM's spatial reference includes a Vertical Coordinate System (VCS), the elevation unit is auto-detected on input.
 Most real-world DEMs do not carry a formal VCS; in those cases the field is left blank and must be set manually.
-The default when no value is to assume Z units are the same as X and Y units.
+When no value is provided the tool assumes Z units are the same as X and Y units.

-### Output Format

-Both tools write standard binary STL files compatible with any 3D printing slicer.
-The mesh is fully watertight: terrain surface, perimeter walls, and a flat bottom are all closed with consistent outward-facing normals.

 ### Mesh Density

 The DEM is resampled to a target resolution *before* triangulation.
 This means triangle count is proportional to the chosen **Minimum Detail Size**, not the raw DEM resolution, so even high-resolution DEMs produce a manageable file at print scale.

+### Output Formats

+**STL** is a simple triangle mesh format compatible with any 3D printing slicer.
+The mesh is fully watertight: terrain surface, perimeter walls, and a flat bottom are all closed with consistent outward-facing normals.

+**3MF** is a richer format (an OPC/ZIP archive) that carries color metadata in addition to geometry.
+The mesh produced by DEM to 3MF is geometrically identical to DEM to STL given the same inputs; only the container differs.
+3MF is the format required for multicolor printing in BambuStudio.

 ---